b59-studio/b-59/README.md

 B-59 Studio — human-centered design and civic technology.
 This is our marketing site, built with Next.js.

 This repo is public for transparency and for others to learn from.
-You're welcome to use it as a reference or fork it for personal projects.
+You're welcome to use it as a reference.

 [![License: MIT + Commons Clause](https://img.shields.io/badge/license-MIT%20%2B%20Commons%20Clause-blue)](LICENSE)